The Code, the Error and the Debug (3/3)

 - The Code, the Error and the DeBug

-Last couple of weeks have been a great experience for me.
-As much as I improved my coding skills, I also learned how much planning the project timeline ahead of time is important.
-I actually I created a study calendar but, I couldn’t follow due to my parents’ visit and more other excuses.
-I am writing this not to complain but, to put myself a note: in order to get better I have to give up one thing…my excuses.
+The last couple of weeks have been an excellent experience for me.
+As much as I improved my coding skills, I also learned how much planning the project timeline ahead of time is essential.
+I created a study calendar but, I couldn’t follow due to my parents’ visit and more other excuses.
+I am writing this not to complain but, to put myself a note: to get better I have to give up one thing…my excuses.

 I was looking for a way to use the time that I spend between home and work.
-I tried to read tutorials, blogs, news but I didn’t feel like I was at the right track.
+I tried to read tutorials, blogs, news but I didn’t feel like I was on the right track.
 That’s why I asked book suggestions from my great mentor Chris.
-He generously lent me some books from his personal library and I started to read “The Mythical Man-Month”.
-At the first section Mr. Frederick P. Brooks asks these questions: “Why is programming fun?
+He generously lent me some books from his library, and I started to read “The Mythical Man-Month”.
+In the first section, Mr. Frederick P. Brooks asks these questions: “Why is programming fun?
 What delights may its practitioner expect as his reward?”.
 His answer summarizes what I had in mind perfectly.

 - The sheer joy of making things.